-As for northern Italy, the historical picture is completed considering two other taxa of the genus Salmo, namely the marble trout, S. marmoratus Cuvier, 1829 (Figure 1B) and the lacustrine form, S. carpio L., 1758 (Figure 1A).
-The first one was long time synonymized with Salmo trutta (e.g., Festa

-1892), but it was considered as a valid taxon since 30s of the twentieth century and the only native trout present in the medium and lower river courses in the Po plan and upper Adriatic basins (Gridelli 1935; Pomini 1937; Sommani 1960).
+As for northern Italy, the historical picture is completed considering two other taxa of the genus Salmo, namely the marble trout, S. marmoratus (Figure 1(b)) and the lacustrine form, S. carpio L., 1758 (Figure 1(a)).
+The first one was long time synonymized with Salmo trutta (e.g., Festa 1892), but it was considered as a valid taxon since the 1930s of the twentieth century and the only native trout present in the medium and lower river courses in the Po plan and upper Adriatic basins (Gridelli 1935; Pomini 1937; Sommani 1960).
 According to Tortonese (1970) "marmoratus" would represent instead a subspecies within Salmo trutta, allowing for the possibility of fertile crossings with the nominal form.
-Also S. carpio, endemic of Lake of Garda, was considered a subspecies by Tortonese (1970) "for the close affinities with Salmo trutta with which is interbreeding".
+Also S. carpio, endemic of Lake Garda, was considered a subspecies by Tortonese (1970) "for the close affinities with Salmo trutta with which is interbreeding".

-The most recent overall review of Lobon-Cerviá et al. (2018), only based on distributional and bibliographic data, attribute to Salmo cettii Rafinesque Schmaltz 1810 all the Mediterranea trout populations living in peninsular and insular Italy, in addition to recognizing a full species status to the marble trout (S. marmoratus Cuvier, 1829) and the two lacustrine endemics (S. carpio L., 1758 and S. fibreni Zerunian & Gandolfi 1990).
+The most recent overall review of Lobón-Cerviá et al. (2018), only based on distributional and bibliographic data, attribute to Salmo cettii all the Mediterranea trout populations living in peninsular and insular Italy, in addition to recognizing a full species status to the marble trout (S. marmoratus) and the two lacustrine endemics (S. carpio and S. fibreni).